“This program gave me a radically new way of engaging with people. This will be one of the best decisions you make at Columbia.”

-Applications for Sankofa Tzedek are now open!
-Applications will be accepted on a rolling basis until Friday, October 16 at noon EDT.
+Applications for Sankofa Tzedek will be accepted on a rolling basis until Friday, October 1 at 12:00 p.m.

 Sankofa: From the Akan tribe in Ghana, symbolizing a quest for knowledge based on critical examination and intelligent, patient investigation.
 Sankofa recognizes that as a people moves forward, the knowledge of the past must never be forgotten.
 (Carter G. Woodson Center)